-602.2.1 COMPLIANCE
+2.2.1 COMPLIANCE

 Each Group and Individual Member shall abide by the codes of conduct and ethics, policies, procedures, rules and regulations adopted by USA Swimming and HISI, including its obligations and responsibilities set forth in these Bylaws.
-Each Group and Individual Member shall not take or allow to be taken, any action, or conspire with or instigate any other person to take or allow to be taken, any action which could bring the sport of swimming, Hawaiian Swimming or USA Swimming into disrepute.
-By applying for and accepting membership in Hawaiian Swimming and USA Swimming, each Individual Member agrees to so abide and represents, except to the extent disclosed to Hawaiian Swimming and USA Swimming, that he or she has never been convicted of a crime involving sexual misconduct, child abuse, violation of a law specifically designated to protect minors, or similar offenses, or to have been found by a Board of Review or the National Board of Review to have committed actions which would be the basis for conviction and that she or he has never acted in a manner which might bring into disrepute Hawaiian Swimming, USA Swimming or the sport of swimming.

 .2 Responsibility for Infractions - A Group Member or Individual Member, as defined in USA Swimming Rules and Regulations, may be held responsible for infractions of the policies, procedures, rules, regulations or codes of conduct or ethics adopted by USA Swimming or XXSI, including its responsibilities as set forth in these Bylaws.